Cortizo Sliding Doors Review: Cor Vision & UK Pricing

 Are Cortizo sliding doors as good as Schuco?

 For most residential applications, yes.
-The COR-Vision Plus system matches the Schuco ASS 77 PD on thermal performance (U-values from 1.3 W/m²K), security (PAS 24), and sightlines.
+The Cor Vision Plus Sliding system matches the Schuco ASS 77 PD Panorama on thermal performance (U-values from 1.3 W/m²K), security (PAS 24), and sightlines.
 Schuco offers advantages in very large commercial projects and smart-home integration.
-For a typical UK home extension or renovation, COR-Vision delivers equivalent performance at 20-30% lower cost.
+For a typical UK home extension or renovation, Cor Vision Sliding delivers equivalent performance at 20-30% lower cost.

-Individual panels can be up to 3.3m wide and 3m high in the COR-Vision Plus system, with a maximum weight of 500kg per panel.
+Individual panels can be up to 3.3m wide and 3m high in the Cor Vision Plus Sliding system, with a maximum weight of 500kg per panel.
 Multi-panel configurations on 3 or 4 rails can span openings of 8m or more.
 For openings beyond these limits, custom engineering solutions are available.

 How much do Cortizo sliding doors cost in the UK?

-Fully installed prices for Cortizo COR-Vision sliding doors typically range from £3,500 for a small 2-panel door to £14,000+ for a large 4-panel configuration with triple glazing.
-The COR-Vision Plus system (better thermal performance) costs approximately 15-20% more than the standard COR-Vision.
+Fully installed prices for Cortizo Cor Vision sliding doors typically range from £3,500 for a small 2-panel door to £14,000+ for a large 4-panel configuration with triple glazing.
+The Cor Vision Plus Sliding system (better thermal performance) costs approximately 15-20% more than the standard Cor Vision Sliding.
 All prices include supply, installation, and FENSA certification.

 Do Cortizo sliding doors have a flush threshold?

 Yes.
-COR-Vision doors are available with a flush threshold option that sits level with the interior and exterior floor surfaces, creating a seamless transition.
+Cor Vision Sliding doors are available with a flush threshold option that sits level with the interior and exterior floor surfaces, creating a flush indoor-outdoor connection.
 This requires careful specification during the building phase to ensure drainage is correctly detailed.
 A flush threshold adds approximately £200-£400 to the cost.

 What guarantee do Cortizo sliding doors come with?

-Cortizo provides a 10-year manufacturer's guarantee on the aluminium profiles and powder-coated finish.
+Cortizo provides a 10-year hardware guarantee plus a separate 25-year powder-coat guarantee on the finish.
 At Vitrum Solutions, we add our own 10-year insurance-backed guarantee covering the fabrication, glazing, and installation.
 The moving hardware typically carries a 5-year guarantee, though quality components last significantly longer with basic maintenance (annual lubrication of tracks and rollers).

 Need advice on your next project?